Scott Mendes

 Scott Mendes (born July 4, 1969 in Visalia, California) is an American former professional rodeo cowboy who specialized in bull riding.
-He won the 1997 Professional Rodeo Cowboys Association (PRCA) Bull Riding World Championship, and is the inventor of Rodeo Judge, the original rodeo card game.
+He won the 1997 Professional Rodeo Cowboys Association (PRCA) bull riding world championship, and is the inventor of Rodeo Judge, the original rodeo card game.
 He was also a co-founder of the Professional Bull Riders (PBR).
 In 2022, he was inducted into the Bull Riding Hall of Fame.

 Early life and career

-Mendes was born in Visalia, California, in 1969, but later moved to Turlock.
+Mendes was born on July 4, 1969, in Visalia, California, but later moved with his family to Turlock.
 He started riding bulls at the age of five during a family ranch branding session.
-Scott’s grandfather, Frank Mendes, was a charter member of the predecessor Cowboys Turtles Association, where he competed at Boston Garden and Madison Square Garden in New York City.
+His grandfather, Frank Mendes, was a charter member of the predecessor Cowboys Turtles Association, where he competed at Boston Garden and Madison Square Garden in New York City.
 His father, Alan Mendes rode bulls, but mostly stayed close to home and never really ventured too far from the family ranch.
 Scott was surrounded by athletic talent within his family.
 His older brother Mike played football and younger brother Tony also rode bulls.
-Both Scott and Tony qualified for the PRCA’s National Finals Rodeo (NFR) and PBR World Finals.
-Scott, who was a co-founder of the PBR, qualified for the PBR World Finals in 1994 and 2001, the latter of which was the only year in which he and Tony qualified together for a world championship event.
+Both Scott and Tony qualified for the PRCA's National Finals Rodeo (NFR) and PBR World Finals.
+Scott, who was a co-founder of the PBR, qualified for the PBR World Finals in 1994 and 2001; the latter of which was the only year in which he and Tony qualified together for a world championship event.

-Mendes moved to Nevada with his father after his parents' divorce.
-Mendes won Nevada State High School bull riding titles in 1985 and 1986.
+Scott moved to Nevada with his father after his parents' divorce.
+He won Nevada State High School bull riding titles in 1985 and 1986.
 He also qualified for the High School National Finals.
-In 1988 he finished 2nd to David Berry from Oklahoma for the PRCA bull riding rookie after only having his card for two months.
-Mendes' breakout season came in 1991 when he won the short round and first place in the average at Cheyenne Frontier Days on the 1992 PRCA Bucking Bull of the year, "Rocky", owned by Dan Russell.
-During his professional career, he qualified for the NFR five times, the Bull Riders Only (BRO) World Finals twice and the PBR World Finals also twice.
-He also competed in Championship Bull Riding (CBR).
+In 1988, he finished 2nd to David Berry from Oklahoma for the PRCA Bull Riding Rookie of the Year title after only having his card for two months.
+Mendes' breakout season came in 1991 when he won the short round and first place in the average at Cheyenne Frontier Days on the 1992 PRCA Bucking Bull of the Year, Rocky, owned by Dan Russell.
+During his professional career, he qualified for the NFR five times, the Bull Riders Only (BRO) World Finals twice, and the PBR World Finals also twice.
+He also competed in the Championship Bull Riding (CBR) circuit.
 Mendes reached the pinnacle and milestone of his bull riding career in 1997 when he won more money than any other bull rider in the PRCA and was crowned the World Champion for said organization that year.

-His last known professional bull ride attempt was at a PRCA rodeo in Sonora, Texas, in mid-August 2005.
+His last professional bull-ride attempt was at the PRCA rodeo in Sonora, Texas, on August 12, 2005.